muku3011/website-backend/README.md

 ### Database

-The application uses SQLite database (`portfolio.db`) which will be created automatically on first run.
+The application uses SQLite database (`blog.db`) which will be created automatically on first run.
 The database file will be located in the project root directory.

 Sample blog data will be automatically populated on first startup.